syncfusion-content/javascript-docs/js/Diagram/Undo-and-Redo.md

 $("#diagram").ejDiagram({
     historyManager: {
-        //will be called to revert a custom action
+        //Called to revert a custom action
         undo: customUndoRedo,

-        //will be called to restore a reverted custom action
+        //Called to restore a reverted custom action
         redo: customUndoRedo
     }
 });